 - The Rosedale section is 177 m or 580 ft long with one main steel arch and runs between the north end of Parliament St and the west end of the Don Valley section.

 - The Don Valley section is 494 m or 1620 ft long, with five main steel arches going over the Don River and Parkway.

 The Rosedale and Don Valley sections have concrete piers and approaches with cantilevered sidewalks and red aggregate hand railings.
 Did you know that a viaduct is a long bridge or a series of bridges linked to each other by arches and piers supporting a road or rail track over a valley or ravine?

 Thanks to the insistence of Roland Caldwell Harris, the bridges were built with a lower level deck to one day be used for mass transit.
 Adding the lower deck was controversial due to the cost.
 Nearly 50 years later, the lower deck on the Don Valley section saved millions of dollars when it was used for the Bloor-Danforth subway.

-In 1986, the structure was awarded a National Historic Civil Engineering Site by the Canadian Society of Civil Engineering, and in 2018, the City of Toronto commemorated the history of the viaduct with a heritage plaque.
+In 1986, the structure was awarded a National Historic Civil Engineering Site by the Canadian Society of Civil Engineering.
+In 2018, the City of Toronto commemorated the viaduct’s history with a heritage plaque.

 Another major project Mr Harris oversaw was the construction of the R.C.
 Harris Water Filtration Plant.